 FREQUENTLY ASKED QUESTIONS

-CHECK OUT SOME OF OUR FREQUENTLY ASKED QUESTIONS.
+Check out some of our frequently asked questions below.
 If you have further questions feel free to email a question to Dr. Brodsky or request a free consultation within 24 hours to learn about the drug-free cure for Obsessive Compulsive Disorder.
 It's completely confidential.
 Only Dr. Brodsky will ever read your questions.
-If you feel ready to get started, you can make an appointment online now or call 212-726-2390.
+If you feel ready to get started, you can make an appointment online or call 212-726-2390.
 Sessions are available in-person in Manhattan and northern New Jersey or by teletherapy nationwide in 40 states for OCD from Greensboro, North Carolina to Spokane, Washington (see below).
 We're everywhere you are!

 WHAT IS THE TREATMENT OF OCD?